freenas/freenas-docs/userguide/plugins.rst

 ----------------

-When a newer version of a plugin becomes available in the official repository, an "Update" button is added to the entry for the plugin in the "Installed" tab.
+When a newer version of a plugin becomes available in the official repository, an :guilabel:`Update` button is added to the entry for the plugin in the :guilabel:`Installed` tab.
 In the example shown in :numref:`Figure %s <updating_installed_plugin_fig>`, a newer version of Transmission is available.